 The more we expand into the unlimited Greater Mind.

-About the Author: A meditation and yoga practitioner since 1976, Susan Kramer writes on practical spirituality, family and social issues, and dance.
+About the Author: A meditation and yoga practitioner and international author since 1976, Susan Kramer writes on practical spirituality, family and social issues, and dance.
 Her instructional books are listed at her web site – http://www.susankramer.com/books.html